PostgreSQL Module¶

 it("should work with database URI", async () => {

-const container = await new PostgreSqlContainer().start();
+await using container = await new PostgreSqlContainer(IMAGE).start();

 const client = new Client({